2001 Super League Grand Final: Bradford Bulls

 Bradford finished first in the table so they automatically qualified for the play-off semi-finals where they had a home time against Wigan at Odsal Stadium.
 Bradford won 24–18 to qualify for the Grand Final.

 Wigan Warriors

 The play-off system in use only gave the league leaders a bye to the semi-finals.
 Wigan had finished second so had to play a qualifying play-off first.
 Drawn at home to Hull F.C.
 Wigan won a close game 27–24 to go through to the semi-final.
 This was an away fixture to Bradford where they were beaten 24–18.
 However this loss did not end their season.
 The losers of the qualifying semi-final got another chance by playing the winners of the other semi-final in a final eliminator.
-Therefore, Saints' third play-off game was a home tie against St Helens where they won through 44–10.
+Therefore, Wigan's third play-off game was a home tie against St Helens where they won through 44–10.